lkallioniemi/wp-testing/README.md

 1. Clone the repository for local development ( see "[Getting Started] [getting-started]" )
 2. [Import database] [import-heroku-db] from Heroku to localhost
-3. Develop on localhost, commit, and [push to Heroku] [deploy-heroku] for staging
+3. Develop on localhost, commit, and [push to Github] [deploy-github]
+4. Next you want to check that everything is working by [pushing to the staging environment] [deploy-staging]
+5. If everything is ok, [push to master] [deploy-heroku]

 [getting-started]:#getting-started
 [project-structure]:#project-structure